drowvoloper/100DaysOfCode/README.txt

 Day 1: Reviewing Node.
 I even wrote an article in Spanish about the difference between exports and module.exports Day 2: Reviewing events and read line in Node.
+Day 3: I learnt about the readline module, read about the documentation about it and played a little to understand everything better.